• Skip to primary navigation

 Start With The Right Product

-The cannabis plant produces two chemical compounds in abundance; THC and CBD.
+The cannabis plant produces two compounds in abundance; THC and CBD.

-The main difference between the two is that THC can cause intoxicating effects or make you feel "high."
+The main difference between the two is that THC can cause intoxicating effects that can make you feel “high.”

-If a plant contains less than 0.3% THC, it is considered to be a hemp plant, according to the legal limit set forth by the 2018 Farm Bill.
+Regardless of CBD content, if a strain contains less than 0.3% THC, it is considered to be hemp, according to the legal limit set forth by the 2018 Farm Bill.

-These plants produce full-spectrum CBD-rich hemp flowers with high CBD and trace amounts of THC.
+This means full-spectrum CBD-rich hemp flowers contain high amounts of CBD and trace amounts of THC.

 Shop High-Quality CBD Flower